 '/var/log/mysql/replication-source-bin.00001', and so must be quoted when used in SQL or application code.
 However, the value represented by

 @posmust not be quoted.
 Although MySQL normally attempts to convert strings to numbers, this case is an exception.

-You can now initiate replication on the secondary channel by issuing the appropriate command on the secondary slave mysqld:
+You can now initiate replication on the secondary channel by issuing the appropriate statement on the secondary replica mysqld:

 The secondary replication channel is to be started only if and when the primary replication channel has failed.
-Running multiple replication channels simultaneously can result in unwanted duplicate records being created on the replication slaves.
+Running multiple replication channels simultaneously can result in unwanted duplicate records being created on the replicas.

-If the failure is limited to a single server, it should (in
+If the failure is limited to a single server, it should in theory